Croíthailte Ceilte na hÉireann

 Getting Around Ireland’s Ancient East

 Air Travel: Located in the midlands of Ireland, the region encompassed by the Hidden Heartlands is best served by Dublin and Shannon Airports.
-Dublin Airport will give you easy enough access to most of the midlands, though if you’re interested in east Clare in particular you’re more likely to be better served by Shannon Airport
+Dublin Airport will give you easy enough access to most of the midlands, though if you’re interested in east Clare in particular you’re more likely to be better served by Shannon Airport.

-Bus Éireann is Ireland’s National Bus Service, see here.
+Ireland’s Ancient East by Bus: Bus Éireann is Ireland’s National Bus Service, see here.

 Car Rental Companies: There are a number of rental car companies operating in Ireland, such as: Hertz, Europcar Avis Car Rental, Enterprise or Budget.
 If you have wheelchair or accessibility requirements, Motability Ireland rent cars and adapted vehicles too.